GameServersHub-LLC/Knowledgebase/docs/Pages/Path of Titans/Guides/Curve Overrides/Alderons/Path-of-Titans-Alderon-CO.md

-# Adlderon Default Curve Overrides
+# Alderon Default Curve Overrides

 Here you will find a full list of all Alderon creatures curve overrides with default vaules.